merll/docker-map/docs/guide/containers/client.rst

 For limiting effects to particular :ref:`instances` of a container configuration, all these methods accept an ``instances`` argument, where one or multiple instance names can be specified.
-By implementing a custom subclass of :class:`~dockermap.map.client.policy.base.BasePolicy`, the aforementioned behavior can be further adjusted to individual needs.
+By implementing a custom subclass of :class:`~dockermap.map.policy.base.BasePolicy`, the aforementioned behavior can be further adjusted to individual needs.

 Note that :class:`~dockermap.map.client.MappingDockerClient` caches names of existing containers and images for